Insurance, annuities and investment accounts

 Living Mutual isn’t just something we do; it’s who we are.

-In 1851, thirty-one neighbors in Springfield, Massachusetts, promised to protect one another.
+In 1851, 31 neighbors in Springfield, Massachusetts, promised to protect one another.
 From this commitment, MassMutual was born.

-We’ve honored that commitment since that day, helping millions of people secure their financial futures and protect the ones they love.
+We’ve kept the promise since that day, helping millions of people secure their financial futures and protect the ones they love.

 Giving of Ourselves

 We know that every action supporting a common cause is meaningful, and our employees embody this spirit every day.
 We’re especially proud of those who make a difference in their own communities through our Matching Gift, Matching Time and Volunteer Time Off Programs.

 Through our Law Department’s award winning Pro Bono Program, we provide legal assistance to charitable organizations and people with limited means.
 We also educate community members on legal and civic issues.